visforvali/ws297y/discord.md

 *How to join, open, and engage with voice channels.*

-- **Join Voice Chat (without view)**: By clicking a voice channel once, you'll join voice chat while retaining text channels in the main view, allowing you to listen, speak, and navigate text channels simultaneously.
+- **Join Voice Chat (without view)**: By clicking a voice channel once, you'll join voice chat while retaining text channels in the main view, allowing you to listen, speak, and navigate text channels simultaneously
-- **Join Voice Chat (with view)**: By clicking a voice channel twice, you'll highlight the channel and open the video feed in the main view, which includes a grid of participants and a control bar that appears on hover at the bottom of the screen.
+- **Join Voice Chat (with view)**: By clicking a voice channel twice, you'll highlight the channel and open the video feed in the main view, which includes a grid of participants and a control bar that appears on hover at the bottom of the screen

 ### Text Chat in Voice
 {:.no_toc}